atakankmrc/TeslaClone/README.md

-# TeslaClone with React Native
+# Tesla Clone with React Native